 #3) Administrator – Manages payments, team and has access to all projects

-This system brings balance for small companies’ internal organization that have their own in-house translators, proofreaders and project managers.
+This system brings balance for small companies’ internal organization when they have their own in-house translators, proofreaders and project managers.

 This is particularly useful when it comes to invoicing your team members, or organizing invoices from outsourced projects.

-Translation Memory and Terminology – consistent among the whole organization and accessible to all of your company branches
+Translation Memory and Terminology – consistent across the whole organization and accessible to all of your company branches

-Text United provides a Translation Memory per company.
-Having multiple accounts for different branches of your company has one main downfall – no shared Translation Memory.
+Text United provides a Translation Memory for each company.
+Having multiple accounts for different branches of your company has one main downfall – there is no common Translation Memory.

-This means that all projects that your project managers create, are automatically linked to your Translation Memory and the system will look up automatically for similarities from the old translation projects.
+This means that all projects that your project managers create are automatically linked to your Translation Memory, and the system will automatically search for similarities within the old translation projects.
 Coherence?
 Check!

-Individual words are handled by Terminology so that the industry-specific terms used in your translation projects stay consistent across all of your companies translation projects.
+Individual words are handled by Terminology so that the industry-specific terms used in your translation projects stay consistent across all of your company’s translation projects.